Carawebs/wp-custom-content/README.md

 The plugin is intended as an aid for developers - there is no settings GUI.

 Instead, a configuration file which returns a PHP array is used to register custom post types and taxonomies.
-This means you can easily define custom content for your project by simply amending an array.
+This means you can easily define custom post types and taxonomies for your project by simply amending an array.

 ## Config Files
 Sample config files are provided in the `/sample-config` directory.